What About Rape?

 The perpetrator must be punished to the fullest extent of the law, but does the helpless child, who is guilty of no crime, deserve death?
 Is the violent act of abortion a good solution to the violent act of rape?

+People hurt by sexual abuse deserve healing, hope and love.
 The emotional effects of rape on the woman must be addressed.
-Will her grief or memories of the rape disappear with her child she aborts?
-Aborting a child conceived through rape simply extends this pattern of violence and victim-hood.
+Will her grief or the memories of the rape disappear if she aborts her child?
+No. Aborting a child conceived through rape simply extends this pattern of violence and complicates her grief further.
 It does not “unrape” the woman, but it will most certainly increase her regret and misery.

-Rape is an act of violence for which she bears no responsibility; the abortion is an act of violence for which she would be morally culpable.
-Abortion is not a healing or compassionate procedure for the mother or her child, and will not erase the rape.
+Rape is an act of violence for which she bears no responsibility; abortion is an act of violence for which she would be morally culpable.
+Abortion is not a healing or compassionate act for the mother or her child and will not erase the rape.
+In many abuse situations, serial rapists will use abortion to continue their crimes and avoid detection.

 Ryan Bomberger’s mother was raped in 1971.
 She made a selfless choice in choosing life for her son.
-Six weeks after he was born, she placed him for adoption and he grew up in a loving family of 13!
-Ten of the 13 children were adopted.
+Six weeks after he was born, she placed him with an adoptive family and he grew up in a loving family of 13!
+10 of the 13 children were adopted.

 Since then, he has gone on to touch countless lives through adoption and foster care advocacy.
 You can read more about his story here, and watch his video below:

-- Read more personal stories about the rape exception at www.abort73.com/abortion/common_objections/
+- Read more personal stories about the rape exception here.